Top Toys of 1971: Weebles, Barbie, Hot Wheels and Wobbling Toy-Box Energy

 There is something very early-70s about the frontier fantasy too.
 Even as the culture kept changing, toy companies still sold children these little symbols of sturdy, self-made, rough-hewn American building.
 It is nostalgic now, but even then it was already a kind of packaged myth.
 Kids did not care.
 They just liked building forts out of notched wood.

 And like all great building toys, Lincoln Logs lasted because the parts kept suggesting more than one right answer.
-That is the kind of replay value no catchphrase can fake.
+That is the kind of replay value no catchphrase can fake, and it fits the larger 70s toy-box story perfectly.

 Fun Fact / Why It Still Matters Lincoln Logs kept surviving because they offered one of the purest forms of open-ended analog world-building in the whole toy box.